souvikhazra1/cordova-open-native-settings/README.md

 "storage" | Show settings for internal storage
-"store" | Open the Play Store page of the current application "sync" | Show settings to allow configuration of sync settings "usage" | Show settings to control access to usage information "user_dictionary" | Show settings to manage the user input dictionary "voice_input" | Show settings to configure input methods, in particular allowing the user to enable input methods
+"store" | Open the Play Store page of the current application "sync" | Show settings to allow configuration of sync settings "tethering" | Show settings to allow configuration of hotspot and tethering "usage" | Show settings to control access to usage information "user_dictionary" | Show settings to manage the user input dictionary "voice_input" | Show settings to configure input methods, in particular allowing the user to enable input methods